-- 26.1 A business case must be prepared for all procurements which involve a Key Decision.
-Provision for resources for the management of the contract, for its entirety, must be identified in the business case. - 26.2 For all contracts with a value of over £100,000, contract managers must: - maintain a risk register during the contract period - undertake appropriate risk assessments and - for identified risks, ensure contingency measures are in place.
+- A business case must be prepared for all procurements which involve a Key Decision.
+Provision for resources for the management of the contract, for its entirety, must be identified in the business case. - 26.2 For all contracts with a value of over £100,000, contract managers must: - undertake appropriate risk assessments that have considered service continuity, health and safety, fraud and Information management risks; - maintain a risk register during the contract period; - ensure appropriate contingency measures are in place for identified risks; - escalate high risks to the senior leadership or management team